-The long-term incentive scheme is used to ensure focus on the long-term sustainability of the business for both customers and shareholders.
+Component of remuneration and how it supports the Yorkshire Water strategy How does this operate and what is the maximum that may be paid?
+What performance measures are used and why?
+Are there any provisions to recover sums paid?
+LTIP The long-term incentive scheme is used to ensure focus on the long-term sustainability of the business for both customers and shareholders.
 This is a significant element of the overall remuneration package and incentivises outperformance against targets.
 Awards are normally made annually on 1 April and any amounts that vest are payable in cash.
 The committee reviews the quantum of awards annually and monitors the continuing suitability of the performance measures.
 The plan allows a maximum award of 200% of salary per annum for the chief executive and director of Finance, Regulation and Markets and 150 % of salary per annum for the director of Asset Management.
 Actual award levels will be disclosed each year in the Annual Report on Remuneration.
-Actual award levels will be disclosed each year in the Annual Report on Remuneration.
-The performance conditions for the awards made in 2018 and 2019 are described further on page 431.
-In addition to the performance measures set out by the committee, there will always be an underpin that the committee, there will always be an underpin that the financial and non-financial performance of the business over the performance period warrants the level of vesting.
+Awards will typically vest after no less than three years, subject to the achievement of pre-set performance criteria and continued employment.
+The range of measures ensures executives are focused on customer service, managing assets responsibly and providing appropriate returns to shareholders.
+The performance conditions for the awards made in 2018 and 2019 are described further on page 423.
+In addition to the performance measures set out by the committee, there will always be an underpin that the committee must be satisfied that the financial and non- financial performance of the business over the performance period warrants the level of vesting.
+Claw back provisions apply for up to two years from the date of vesting of any award, in the event of misstatement of performance, errors in the assessment of performance conditions or misconduct.